Landsat Calibration & Validation

 GCPs are points on the surface of the Earth of known location, used to geo-reference Landsat Level-1 imagery.
 GCPs are updated as needed to continually improve Landsat data.
 GCPs can be downloaded and used as reference data.
-Visit the GCP page to learn more.
+Visit the Landsat Ground Control Point webpage to learn more.

 Levels of Processing

 To assure Landsat Level-1 data are suitable for time-series analysis, products need to be co-registered.
 The root-mean-square error (RMSE) reported in the metadata (MTL.txt) file can be used to filter the precision and terrain corrected Level-1 data products to meet application specific requirements.
 Landsat processing levels and their accuracies are listed on the Landsat Levels of Processing webpage.